oscarkcau/easy-config-A30/README.md

 @"This is minor text"

+If there is only one command in COMMANDS field, this will be general command and will be executed everytime when the setting value is changed.

-If UPDATE_COMMAND exists, it will be executed when the corresponding setting value is changed by user with the 0-based index of the new setting value.
+If UPDATE_COMMAND exists, it will be executed when the corresponding setting value is changed by user.
 The command should print new information to stdout to update the minor text.

+You can define alias in the begining of the config file and use them to represent long commands in fields CURRENT_VALUE, COMMANDS and UPDATE_COMMAND.
+To define an alias insert line with the following format:

+$ALIAS_NAME=long string to replaced$

+And to use the alias in a command replace the string to be replaced with the syntex $ALIAS_NAME$.
+Also you can use predefined alias _VALUE_ and _INDEX_ to represent the current selected value and its zero-based index of the setting item.

 Dynamic information text can be added as single item, which should be a command to be executed on start.
 The command should print output to stdout to set the information text.
 To define an information text add a line with the following format

 %"the_commond_to_run_on_start.sh"

 Setting items can be organized into groups, which displayed as multiple tags in config window.
-To define a group use insert line with the following format:
+To define a group insert line with the following format:

 [GROUP_NAME] [OPTIONAL_OUTPUT_FILENAME]